J-Term

 Program Eligibility

-• Preference given to Students from HSP Sponsoring Schools
+• Priority is given to students from HSP Sponsoring Schools

 Facilitators